Immigration Lawyer Australia: Your Complete 2026 Guide Covering Melbourne, Sydney, Brisbane, Perth, Adelaide and Every Major City

 What Does an Immigration Lawyer in Australia Actually Do?

 At Collins Quarters, our immigration lawyers assist individuals, families and businesses across every major Australian city and from international locations including India and Malaysia.
-We advise on the full range of visa categories, from temporary skilled worker visas and partner visas through to complex AAT appeals, ministerial interventions and judicial review.
+We advise on the full range of visa categories, from temporary skilled worker visas and partner visas through to complex AAT appeals, ministerial interventions and judicial review proceedings.

 Immigration Lawyer vs Migration Agent: Understanding the Difference